Use config pipelines config-pipelines

-Learn how you can use config pipelines to deploy different configurations AEM as a Cloud Service such as log forwarding settings, purge-related maintenance tasks, and various CDN configurations.
+Learn how you can use config pipelines to deploy different configurations in AEM as a Cloud Service such as log forwarding settings, purge-related maintenance tasks, and various CDN configurations.

 Overview overview